atee001/CUDA_JPEG/README.md

 Task	Breakdown

-Implementation of Discrete Cosine Transform: Andrew Tee - 100%
+Implementation of Discrete Cosine Transform in parallel: Andrew Tee - 100%

-Implementation of Quantization using user defined filters: Andrew Tee - 100%
+Implementation of Quantization in parallel using user defined filters: Andrew Tee - 100%

-Implementation of Inverse Discrete Cosine Transform: Andrew Tee - 100%
+Implementation of Inverse Discrete Cosine Transform in parallel: Andrew Tee - 100%

 Using OpenCV to display results and driver code: Andrew Tee - 100%